 Our students amazed us with their creativity about how they presented their material.
 We had all sorts of written reports, posters and dioramas.
-One student even turned their writing into a voice recording and then made a QR code so people could listen to her presentation.

 The best part was setting up our classroom as a museum and letting other classes come visit while we taught everything we had learned.
 They were so engaged and can’t wait to do more projects like it.